micromdm/nanodep/docs/operations-guide.md

 For the DEP "MDM server" in the environment variable $DEP_NAME (see above) this script generates and retrieves the public key certificate for use when downloading the DEP authentication tokens from the ABM/ASM/BE portal.
 The `curl` call will dump the PEM-encoded certificate to stdout so you'll likely want to redirect it somewhere useful so it can be uploaded to the portal.

+This script has two optional arguments:
+- The first argument specifies the Common Name to set in the certificate (default "depserver").
+- The second argument specifies the validity of the certificate in days (default 1 day).

 ##### Example usage

 ```bash